What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Trains: Comfortable and easy.

-• Guidebook: Lonely Planet is very poor, with many errors, but the only guidebook.
+• Guidebook: Lonely Planet is poor, with many errors.
+The Bradt guide is a welcome relief and excellent.
 Midnight Children (Rushdie) has a part on the Sunderbans.

 • People vibe:

 • Other travellers: Very few.
-Only saw 2 in 1 month (other reports state even less).
-Many expats (NGO’s) in the rich suburbs of Dhaka.
-Most people assume that travellers are working for local NGO’s.
+Many expats (NGO's) in the rich suburbs of Dhaka.
+Most people assume that travellers are working for local NGO's.

 • Tourist factor: 2/10